stackhpc/ansible-slurm-appliance/docs/experimental/pulp.md

     By default this method syncs repositories for the latest version of RockyLinux supported by the appliance.
-This can be overridden by setting `pulp_site_target_distribution_version` to e.g. `'8.10'`, i.e the `Major.minor` versino of RockyLinux the site clusters are using.
+This can be overridden by setting `pulp_site_target_distribution_version` to e.g. `'8.10'`, i.e the `Major.minor` version of RockyLinux the site clusters are using.

     > [!IMPORTANT]
     > This value must be quoted to avoid an incorrect conversion to float.